mvp/uhubctl/README.md

 `uhubctl` will try to turn power off many times in quick succession, and it should suppress that.
 This may be eventually fixed in kernel, see more discussion [here](https://bit.ly/2JzczjZ).

+Disabling USB authorization for device in question before turning power off with `uhubctl` should help:

+    echo 0 > sudo tee /sys/bus/usb/devices/${location}.${port}/authorized

-If your device is USB mass storage, invoking `udisksctl` before calling `uhubctl` might help to mitigate this issue:
+If your device is USB mass storage, invoking `udisksctl` before calling `uhubctl` should help too:

     sudo udisksctl power-off --block-device /dev/disk/...`
     sudo uhubctl -a off ...